Credit Score and FICO Score

 • Pay your bills on time - the single most important factor to boost any credit score.

-• If you are already late, make it up immediately and don't wait for the next bill.
+• If you are already late, pay it off immediately and don't wait for the next billing cycle.
 The length of a late payment is also important.

-• Establish credit history early - especially important for new immigrants.
+• Establish credit history early - this is especially important for new immigrants.
 Open up a credit card account as soon as you are qualified, but manage it responsibly.

 • Don't apply for too many new credits within a short period of time.